Washington state rampage baffles Native American community

 The shooter and one girl, identified by a family friend as Zoe Galasso, were killed, while the other freshmen students were gravely wounded in the Friday morning shooting at Marysville-Pilchuck High School, an hour's drive north of Seattle.

+Another victim, 14-year-old Gia Soriano, died on Sunday evening, an area hospital said.

+"We are devastated by this senseless tragedy.
+Gia is our beautiful daughter and words cannot express how much we will miss her," Soriano's family said in a brief statement.

-The rampage, the latest in a string of violent incidents that have prompted national debate about school safety and gun control, sent shock waves through the Tulalip Tribes, a native American organisation that operates two casinos and an outlet mall, and beyond to Marysville, a town of about 63,000.
+The rampage, the latest in a string of violent incidents that have prompted national debate about school safety and gun control, sent shock waves through the Tulalip Tribes, a Native American organization that operates two casinos and an outlet mall, and beyond to Marysville, a town of about 63,000.

+On Sunday afternoon, hundreds of students and their families packed a campus gym for speeches by school and area leaders in a mood marked by somber reflection, nagging questions, and a desire for solidarity between the neighboring but interwoven communities.

+"Our community has taken a real hard kick in the belly," said Tony Hatch, a relative of one of the victims.
+"Our kids have all grown up together.
+Our communities are building that bond together.
+We're really damaged right now."

 "For our generation, we couldn't have even fathomed something like this," said Marysville resident Frank Ripley, standing near a makeshift memorial of flowers and notes near the school.
 "For some of these kids, they've now heard about it so many times ... they almost in a way are desensitized to it."

-"Jaylen was always outgoing, an athlete," Brandon Hatch, 26, the boys' cousin, said, adding there was no indication of trouble between the cousins before the incident.
+"Jaylen was always outgoing, an athlete," Brandon Hatch, a 26-year-old cousin, said, adding that there was no indication of trouble between the cousins before the incident.
 "He was a funny guy at times, too, a jokester."

 "There is a disconnect," said Jay Napeahi, executive director of Tulalip Housing.
 "We're trying to make sense of it."

-(Additional reporting by Kevin Murphy in Kansas City; Editing by Chris Michaud, Jason Neely, Frank McGurty and Eric Walsh)
+(Additional reporting by Kevin Murphy in Kansas City; Editing by Chris Michaud, Jason Neely, Frank McGurty, Eric Walsh; Paul Simao and Michael Perry)